2025-ilaria/project-/llm-prompts.md

 ---

-In this project, we explore the use of Large Language Models (LLMs), specifically ChatGPT and Google Gemini, to support the process of enriching the ArCo Knowledge Graph with new cultural heritage data.
+In this project, we explore the use of **Large Language Models (LLMs)**, specifically **ChatGPT** and **Google Gemini**, to support the process of enriching the ArCo Knowledge Graph with new cultural heritage data.

-Here below there are the three prompting techniques that we have used in order to interrogate AI⬇️
+Here below there are the three prompting techniques that we have used in order to interrogate AI: ⬇️

 ```rdf
 📌 ZERO-SHOT PROMPTING TECHNIQUE